Mrs Bentzien

 Religious Education

-RE is taught on a Monday afternoon by Mrs Franklin.
-The children will be learning about the Christian Church with a focus on Christian values and our own school ethos.
+RE is taught on a Wednesday afternoon by Mrs Franklin.
+The children will be learning about Christianity and the Bible.

 My Happy Mind